Requiem for a Lost Girl: A Chamber Musical about Homelessness

 Sunday, May 6, 2018 at 2:00pm

-Currently a team of artists is working with participants who know the experience of homlessness at The Kettle in downtown Vancouver.
+Currently a team of teaching artists are working with artists who know the experience of homlessness at The Kettle in downtown Vancouver.

 A mandate of the script of REQUIEM FOR A LOST GIRL is for the producing/ presenting company to create singing, writing, and theatrical workshops with a shelter or community organisation where the members know the experience of homelessness.
 It is the wish that this connection would foster a lasting relationship between the two organisations for future workhops and community engagement even after the show REQUIEM has been performed.